 - In the EU, the single administrative document is used within the framework of trade with third countries and for the movement of non-EU goods within the EU.

 - Following the conclusion, in 1987, of the Convention on the simplification of formalities in trade in goods , it also applies to the territories of the EFTA countries (Switzerland , Norway and Iceland), to Turkey (since 1 December 2012), to the former Yugoslav Republic of Macedonia (since 1 July 2015) and to trade between these countries and the EU.

-- Finally, it remains applicable in certain extremely limited cases of movement of EU goods inside the EU (Possible individual measures for the period of transition following the accession of new Member States on 1 May 2004, trade with parts of the customs territory of the EU which are not part of the fiscal territory of the Member States.
+- Finally, it remains applicable in certain extremely limited cases of movement of EU goods inside the EU (Possible individual measures for the period of transition following the accession of new Member States, trade with parts of the customs territory of the EU which are not part of the fiscal territory of the Member States.

 The SAD is aimed at ensuring openness in national administrative requirements, rationalize and reduce administrative documentation, reduce the amount of requested information and standardize and harmonize data.
 More

-- EFTA countries have been using the SAD since its introduction in 1988.
+- Contracting parties to the Convention on simplification in trade in goods have been using the SAD since its introduction in 1988.

-It should also be pointed out that a number of countries use, within the scope of the sydonia/asycuda program, forms which are based on the SAD.
+- A number of countries use, within the scope of the sydonia/asycuda program, forms which are based on the SAD.

 The texts currently applicable at EU level are: